10 Best Swimming Fins Reviewed & Fully Compared

 Criteria Used for Evaluation

 Elite swimmers shred the water and look so smooth and seamless when they do it.
-Have you ever watched one of these people race and they barely move the water around them because of the slice through, especially with freestyle, only the water in front of them.
-It’s almost as much an act of beauty as it is an act of extreme style, discipline, and athletic skill.
+Have you ever watched one of these athletes race?
+They barely move the water around them, instead slicing through it like a hot knife through butter.
+It’s as much an act of beauty as it is an act of extreme style, discipline, and athletic skill.